-WebPT supports the transmission of either ICD-10 or ICD-9 codes to billing partners based on the insurance settings for each payer.
-Because the ICD-10 mandate only applies to HIPAA-covered entities, not all payers transitioned to the new code set on October 1, 2015.
+WebPT supports the transmission of ICD-10 or ICD-9 codes for any billing partners based on the insurance settings for each payer.
+The ICD-10 mandate only applies to HIPAA-covered entities, not all payers transitioned to the new code set on October 1, 2015.
 To accommodate this, WebPT has an insurance setting that allows users to continue using ICD-9 codes for cases involving certain payers.

 Insurance Settings Defaults

-Payers whose insurance types are set to “Auto” or “Other” defaults to ICD-9 codes.
+Some Payer insurance types are set to Auto or Other defaults for ICD-9 codes.
 All other insurance types (e.g., HMO, PPO, Medicare, EPO, Medicaid, WCOMP, Tricare, Commercial, Medicare Replacement, POS, GEHA, VA, and Employer) have the ICD-10 checkbox automatically selected with a 10/1/2015 effective date.
-This date can be updated using the calendar icon to whatever effective date a particular payer has.
+This date can be updated using the calendar icon to select the effective date for a particular payer.

 Editing ICD-10 Insurance Settings